UM-Bridge/benchmarks/docs/source/tutorial.rst

 The example uses PyMC's Markov chain Monte Carlo (MCMC) support in order to generate samples from the posterior distribution, only making a finite number of calls to the posterior model.
 MCMC will explore the parameter space, tending to reject low-posterior samples and accept high-posterior ones.
 The resulting chain has the posterior distribution as its stationary distribution.
 Samples from the chain are therefore (correlated) samples from the desired posterior distribution and they may be used to estimate properies of the posterior; the more samples you take, the better the approximation.

-This client could also connect to your own model, assuming it provides a model ``posterior`` and has a single 1D output vector (namely the log of a distribution).
+This client could also connect to your own model, assuming it provides a model ``posterior`` and has a single 1D output vector (namely the log of a probability density).
 The example makes use of PyMC's NUTS sampler to draw samples from the posterior distribution, which is a particular MCMC variant.
 While this sampler is very efficient, it assumes access to the posterior's gradient.
 Your model therefore has to provide a gradient implementation for the example to run.
 Alternatively, you could switch PyMC to use a different sampler.
 Refer to `PyMC's documentation <https://www.pymc.io/>`_ for details.

 4: Writing your own model
 ========================

 Take a closer look at ``minimal-server.py``.
 Refer to the `models section <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/models.html>`_ for an explanation of how UM-Bridge models are defined in Python.

-Play around with the minimal model.
+* Play around with the minimal model.
 For example, you could replace the multiplication by a more interesting operation, or change the model to have a different input or output dimension.
 Each time, restart the model server and call the modified model from your client to make sure changes take effect as you intend.
+* Optional: Apply QMCPy to propagate a distribution through your new model.
+* Optional: Define your own log density, for example the log of a normal distribution.
+Apply PyMC to sample from it.

 5: Build custom model containers
 ========================